-SAN DIEGO (February 26, 2020): The San Diego County Bar Foundation will honor the legacy of former Higgs Fletcher & Mack (HFM) Partner Craig Higgs when he is added to the organization’s Distinguished Lawyer Memorial at a reception on May 20, 2020.
+SAN DIEGO (February 26, 2020): The San Diego County Bar Foundation will honor the legacy of former Higgs Fletcher & Mack (HFM) Partner Craig Higgs when he is added to the organization’s Distinguished Lawyer Memorial at a virtual reception on October 14, 2020.

 The Distinguished Lawyer Memorial gives “special and permanent recognition to deceased lawyers and judges of the San Diego County Bar who demonstrated superior legal skills and high ethical standards.
 Throughout careers of significant length, honorees have also demonstrated a long track record of community and charitable work.”
 Recognition in the Distinguished Lawyer Memorial induction is permanent, and plaques honoring each inductee are located in the Hall of Justice.